What is Exception Handling in Java?

 1) Run the REPL (Read-Evaluate-Print-Loop) below as-is.

-Run it by clicking the green box with the “play” button.
+Run it by clicking the triangle “play” button.

 Do you see the exception thrown?